House of Sabah

-The House of Sabah (آل صباح Āl Ṣubāḥ) is the ruling family of Kuwait.
+The House of Sabah (آل صباح Āl Ṣabāḥ) is the ruling family of Kuwait.

 History

 Origin

 The Al Sabah family originate from the Bani Utbah confederation.
-Prior to settling in Kuwait, the Al Sabah family were expelled from Umm Qasr in southern Iraq by the Ottomans due to their predatory habits of preying on caravans in Basra and trading ships in Shatt al-Arab.
-According to one oral tradition, the Al Sabah family settled across various regions in southern Iran and Iraq, until they finally settled in what is now Kuwait around the early 1700s.
-According to another oral tradition, told to the Political Agent by Shaikh Abdulla, the Sabahs fled drought in central Arabia in 1710.
-They migrated south, but finding conditions still bleaker, returned and now with other families migrated to Zubara, on Qatar's west coast.
+Prior to settling in Kuwait, the Al Sabah family were expelled from Umm Qasr in southern Iraq by the Ottomans due to their predatory habits of preying on caravans in Basra and trading ships in the Shatt al-Arab.
+According to one oral tradition, the Al Sabah family settled across various regions in southern Iran and Iraq, until they finally settled in what is now Kuwait around the mid-1700s.
+According to another oral tradition, told to the Political Agent by Shaikh Abdulla, the Sabahs fled drought in central Arabia in the early 1700s.
+They migrated south, but finding conditions bleaker still, returned and now with other families migrated to Zubara, on Qatar's west coast.
 Conditions there were no better so they migrated again, this time north to Kuwait where, finding water, they settled.
-On the last leg of the journey that had atabu-ila al-shimal (moved to the north).
+On the last leg of the journey they had atabu-ila al-shimal (moved to the north).
 And that, according to one tradition, was the origin of the name Bani Utub.
 Soon after founding a settlement in Kuwait, a Sabah became leader, ruling until his death in 1762.

 Mubarak the Great

-The reign of Mubarak the Great (1896-1915) forged the critical alliance between Kuwait and Britain.
+The reign of Mubarak the Great (1896–1915) forged the critical alliance between Kuwait and Britain.
 In the late 19th century, resurgent Ottoman power coupled with rising Al-Saud power drew Kuwait closer to the Ottomans.
 This began to change as the century closed.
 When Sheikh Mohammed came to power in 1892, disagreements soon arose between him and his brother Mubarak.
 Muhammad dealt with this by busying Mubarak with affairs outside the capital.
 In 1896 he summoned his sons, Jabir and Salim, and some supporters and rode to Kuwait, secretly entering Muhammed's house.
 There he killed Muhammed and his brother Jarrah.
 In the morning, Mubarak announced that his brothers had died, and that he ruled in their stead.